MY CHILDHOOD ENDED when I was ten.

 Her eyes fell sideways, a sense of shame I couldn’t decipher.
 ‘They’re my calm-me-down pills,’ she said.
 ‘Nothing to worry about.’

-Michael Israel consulted the White Pages.
+Michael Shelley consulted the White Pages.
 He began forwarding letters and court transcripts to people all over Queensland with the surname Blaine.
 Envelopes arrived in the letterboxes of close family members and complete strangers.
 The screeds accused my parents of child abuse.

 Hannah exited foster care in 2008.
 Old age had begun to mellow out her biological parents.
 Mary and Michael travelled to South Africa, Western Europe and South-East Asia.
 They kept my mother abreast of their activities with a steady stream of emails that only occasionally became abusive.
 Mum didn’t tell anyone about the communication.
 Most likely we didn’t want to know about it.